 1. Negroni

 We love Negronis at VinePair, and we’re sorely disappointed when a bartender doesn’t know how to make a good one.
-Thankfully, that shouldn’t happen much longer, as the Negroni has claimed the No. 1 spot on this list for the third year in a row.
+Thankfully, that shouldn’t happen much longer, as the Negroni has claimed the No. 1 spot on this list for the fourth year in a row.
 Gin, Campari, and vermouth come together in this equal-parts build for a strong yet refined cocktail.